Follow these tips to amp up savings on, and before, Black Friday

 Rack up travel points while shopping, by using the right card for the right purchase.

 Need a computer?
-The Ink Business Cash Credit Card by Chase offers 5 percent cashback on office supply stores – which carry computers.
+The Ink Business Cash Credit Card by Chase offers 5 percent cashback (on the first $25,000 spent) on office supply stores – which carry computers.

 4. Card-linked offers